 If we now extend this examination to other stations in the middle latitudes where the same methods of investigation have been pursued, though with series of observations of shorter continuance, we find an approximation to the results at Kew and Hobarton far too close to be accidental.
-Everywhere there is evidence of a similar double profar too close to be accidental.
-Everywhere there is evidence of a similar double pro-gression in the lunar day with branches of nearly equal duration.
-The extreme deflec-tions which we have noted as occurring at Kew and Hobarton at the lunar hours of 1 and 13 (easterly at Kew and westerly at Hobarton), are recorded as occurring at Toronto at 0^h and 12^h, at Philadelphia at 1^h and 13^h, and at Pekin at 23^h and 11^h, all being maxima of easterly deflection; and at the Cape of Good Hope (a westerly maximum, as the Cape is in the southern hemisphere) at 23^h and 11^h.
-In like manner the hours which characterize the opposite extremes at Kew and Toronto to those just noticed, viz., the westerly at Kew and easterly at Hobarton, which are at 7^h and 19^h, are recorded as occurring at Toronto at 6^h and 18^h, at Philadelphia at 7^h and 19^h, at Pekin at 5^{h.5} and 17^{h.5}, and at the Cape of Good Hope at 5^{h.5} and 17^{h.5}.
-Some difference, in the time of the occurrence of a particular phase of the variation, as well as in its amount, we should be prepared to find in different localities, due to differences in their position on the surface of the magnetic sphere; but with this allow-ance there is a systematic consistency in the particulars which have been cited, which, even in this, the infancy of the inquiry, promises to conduct those who will pursue it to even in this, the infancy of the inquiry, promises to conduct those who will pursue it to the recognition of one of those laws of general application which characterize the operation of great cosmical forces.
+Everywhere there is evidence of a similar double progression in the lunar day with branches of nearly equal duration.
+The extreme deflections which we have noted as occurring at Kew and Hobarton at the lunar hours of 1 and 13 (easterly at Kew and westerly at Hobarton), are recorded as occurring at Toronto at 0^h and 12^h, at Philadelphia at 1^h and 13^h, and at Pekin at 23^h and 11^h, all being maxima of easterly deflection; and at the Cape of Good Hope (a westerly maximum, as the Cape is in the southern hemisphere) at 23^h and 11^h.
+In like manner the hours which characterize the opposite extremes at Kew and Toronto to those just noticed, viz., the westerly at Kew and easterly at Hobarton, which are at 7^h and 19^h, are recorded as occurring at Toronto at 6^h and 18^h, at Philadelphia at 7^h and 19^h, at Pekin at 5^h·5 and 17^h·5, and at the Cape of Good Hope at 5^h·5 and 17^h·5.

+Some difference, in the time of the occurrence of a particular phase of the variation, as well as in its amount, we should be prepared to find in different localities, due to differences in their position on the surface of the magnetic sphere; but with this allowance there is a systematic consistency in the particulars which have been cited, which, even in this, the infancy of the inquiry, promises to conduct those who will pursue it to the recognition of one of those laws of general application which characterize the operation of great cosmical forces.

-A corresponding accordance in the phenomena of the lunar influence on the Inclina-A corresponding accordance in the phenomena of the lunar influence on the Inclina-tion and on the Total Force might easily be shown, even from the very brief record which we as yet possess from the very few stations at which the phenomena have been made the objects of investigation, carried on with suitable instruments and with suitable methods of reduction.
-The conclusions from them are indeed somewhat less precise than in the case of the Declination, because the conditions of the problem are necessarily more complex; but they have the same general character and bearing in all material respects; and enough has already been stated to establish the general fact of the exist-ence and systematic action of the moon's magnetic influence at the surface of our globe and to show that its phenomena are quite within the reach of properly directed globe, and to show that its phenomena are quite within the reach of properly directed research; and that they are assuredly well worthy of the attention of those who occupy themselves in the pursuits of inductive philosophy.
+A corresponding accordance in the phenomena of the lunar influence on the Inclination and on the Total Force might easily be shown, even from the very brief record which we as yet possess from the very few stations at which the phenomena have been made the objects of investigation, carried on with suitable instruments and with suitable methods of reduction.
+The conclusions from them are indeed somewhat less precise than in the case of the Declination, because the conditions of the problem are necessarily more complex; but they have the same general character and bearing in all material respects; and enough has already been stated to establish the general fact of the existence and systematic action of the moon's magnetic influence at the surface of our globe, and to show that its phenomena are quite within the reach of properly directed research; and that they are assuredly well worthy of the attention of those who occupy themselves in the pursuits of inductive philosophy.